severian42/Vodalus-Expert-LLM-Forge/README.md

 The Vodalus Expert LLM Forge includes several key components and functionalities:

 ### *Datasets:*
-- **Data Generation**: Utilizes local language models (LLMs) to generate synthetic data based on Wikipedia content.
+- **Data Generation**: Utilizes LLMs to generate synthetic data based on Wikipedia content.
 See `main.py` for implementation details.

 - **LLM Interaction**: Manages interactions with LLMs through the `llm_handler.py`, which configures and handles messaging with the LLM.